 What is Prader-Willi syndrome?

-Prader-Willi syndrome is a very rare genetic condition affecting approximately 2000¹ adults in the UK.
-It is caused by a defect of chromosome 15 and affects the brain in a number of ways.
+Prader-Willi syndrome is a very rare genetic condition affecting 1 in 22,000¹ people worldwide and there are approximately 2000¹ adults living with the condition in the UK.

 This has a significant impact on the mental, physical and behavioural well-being of people with Prader-Willi syndrome.
 It can lead to the development of a variety of complex needs including learning disabilities, physical symptoms and behavioural problems.